Ghouta chemical attack: United Kingdom

 A report on the attacks by the United Kingdom's Joint Intelligence Committee (JIC) was published on 29 August 2013 prior to a vote on intervention by the House of Commons of the United Kingdom.
 The report said at least 350 people were killed and that it was "highly likely" that the attacks had been carried out by the Syrian government, resting in part on the firm view that the Syrian opposition was not capable of carrying out a chemical weapons attack on this scale, and on the JIC view that the Syrian government had used chemical weapons in the Syrian civil war on a small scale on 14 previous occasions.
 Analysis of the Ghouta attacks themselves was based largely on reviewing video footage and publicly available witness evidence.
-The report conceded problems with motivation for the attacks, saying there was "no obvious political or military trigger for regime use of CW on an apparently larger scale now."
+The report conceded problems with motivation for the attacks, saying there was "no obvious political or military trigger for regime use of CW on an apparently larger scale now".
 British officials said they believe the Syrian military used chemical weapons, including the nerve agent sarin, on a small scale against the opposition on at least 14 times prior to the Ghouta attacks and described "a clear pattern of regime use" of the nerve agent since 2012.

 A vote in the House of Commons to approve UK participation in military action against Syria was narrowly rejected, with some MPs arguing that the case for Syrian government culpability was not sufficiently strong to justify approving action.
-Prime Minister David Cameron himself had been forced to concede that "in the end there is no 100 percent certainty about who is responsible."
+Prime Minister David Cameron, who advocated for the strike, said in the debate that "in the end there is no 100 percent certainty about who is responsible" but that his officials were "as certain as possible" that Assad's forces were to blame.